 The British do bacon right because we slice the meat properly so that rashers (slices) of bacon include belly and loin in one beautiful piece of meat to create an irresistible and unforgettable bacon eating experience, one honed into perfection over the centuries by tradition.

 A rasher (slice) of British back bacon absolutely needs to contain both pork belly and pork loin in order to even be considered suitable for a traditional full English breakfast, the combination of the two different pieces of pork, each with its own characteristics, blend to create bacon heaven and nobody does this cut quite as well as the British who have been cutting bacon this way for centuries.

-In Great Britain we have bred pigs for centuries that are bred specifically for the purpose in order to produce perfect back bacon cuts, elevating the production of bacon into an art form.
-An example of these breeds are the famous Yorkshire and Tamworth pig breeds are referred to as 'bacon breeds'.
+In Great Britain we have bred pigs for centuries that are bred specifically for the purpose of producing perfect back bacon cuts, elevating the production of bacon into an art form.
+An example of these breeds are the famous Yorkshire and Tamworth pig breeds, often referred to as 'bacon breeds'.